ufpaclab/jsPsych-Sheets-Integration/README.md

 ## Repository
 This repository is known as a *template*.
 This means you can make an entirely new repository and start with the files and organization you see here.
 You should start by making your own repository based off this template.

- **1. Click "Use this template", which is a green button found at the top of your screen.**
+ **1. Click "Use this template", which is a green button found at the top of the jsPsych-Sheets-Integration-Template page.**

 ![](resources/usetemplate.JPG)